-NHDOT prepared an environmental justice analysis for the project using the EPA EJScreen ACS Summary Report (see Appendix B).
+NHDOT prepared an environmental justice analysis for the project using the EPA EJScreen ACS Summary Report (see Appendix D).
 This assessment summarized minority and low-income populations as documented within the 2014-2018 Census Bureau ACS.
 The analysis identifies an EJ group where the proportion (percentage) of the minority or low-income population in an area is "meaningfully greater" than the percentage in the broader, surrounding area.
+The findings were verified through additional analysis using 2019 ACS data.
 For the purposes of this analysis, the Study Area was defined as the area within one mile of the Project Site.
 The surrounding area was defined as the area within three miles of the Project Site.